|Oracle® Automatic Storage Management Administrator's Guide

 The Oracle ACFS drivers resource (

-ora.drivers.acfs) is created by the Grid Infrastructure root script that is executed following the Grid Infrastructure installation.
+ora.drivers.acfs) is created by the Grid Infrastructure root script that is run following the Grid Infrastructure installation.
 The Oracle ASM instance resource (

 ora.asm) names the drivers resource as a weak dependency.
-As a result, the start action for the drivers resource is also called whenever the start action for the
+Consequently, the start action for the drivers resource is also called whenever the start action for the

 ora.drivers.acfs resource is managed automatically by Oracle High Availability Services Daemon (OHASD) and its state cannot be manually manipulated by